monhi/Rust-inilite/README.md

 to use this file, you are supposed to first initialize the structure by passing required fields.

-Then run process_file() to create the file or read fild contents.
+Then run process_file() to create the file or read field contents.

 Then by using 'set_key' you can write new keys into ini file.